Why Parents Must STOP Restricting Halloween Candy

 The Dangers of Candy Restriction

 Research studies found that restricting candy (or highly palatable foods) causes children to actually eat MORE when it becomes available (here, here, here).
-In a 2000 study, the children who were restricted increased their preference for and intake of these foods.
+According to a 2000 study, restricting the children increased their preference for and intake of these foods.
 This study involved eleven-year old girls who first ate a standard lunch followed by free access to snacks.
 The restricted individuals ate more snack foods and felt negatively about their eating.

 Additionally, research found a relationship between parental restriction, child weights as well as poor eating habits.
 Additionally, studies have found food/candy restriction predicts “eating in the absence of hunger” (here, here, here).
 Eating in the absence of hunger is also correlated to higher weights.
 The rationale is that when food is restricted, humans mainly respond to external cues (ie. availability of food).
 After all, if we feel restricted, we naturally want to eat when food’s available (whether we’re hungry or not!).
-If treats weren’t restricted, children were able to listen to “internal” or body cues to decide if they wanted treats (and how many).
+If treats weren’t restricted, children could listen to their “internal” body cues to decide whether they wanted treats (and how many).

 Research shows restricting candy = kids eat MORE!
-Click To Tweet
+Share on XThe “Forbidden Fruit” Theory:

 Before getting into my child candy strategies, let’s first state the obvious.
 Forbidden fruit always tastes sweeter.
 Doesn’t it?!
 If a child (or an adult) is told not to do something, it suddenly becomes much more alluring, mysterious, or even a challenge!
 We naturally want to find things out for ourselves.